armory3d/armory_docs/logic_nodes/logic_nodes_Main.md

 Purple: Vector.
 This is Vector value such as X-Axis, Y-Axis, Z-Axis.

 Blue: Object.
-This reference of Object.
+This is reference of Object.

 ## There are 13 different Logic Nodes group: